Fatty liver disease life insurance

 You may then be asked to undergo a blood or liver function test during the application process once you’ve recovered.

-If you had hepatitis A prior to your application and have fully recovered, it’s likely that you’ll be able to secure cover on standard terms.
+If you had hepatitis A prior to your application and have fully recovered, you may be able to secure cover on standard terms.

-It can be possible to secure life insurance after a hepatitis B diagnosis, however, it may not be as straightforward as with Hepatitis A.
+It could be possible to secure life insurance after a hepatitis B diagnosis, however, it may not be as straightforward as with Hepatitis A.

 The presence of hepatitis B is rare in the UK, but if you’ve traveled to South East Asia or some areas of Africa you could have been exposed to the virus.